 Any final thoughts?

 The great thing about our team is we have a great group of guys.
 No one really bitches or makes my life miserable.
 But if you expect to receive a “thank you” or a pat on the back for being captain, good luck.
 It’s a tireless, thankless position.
 In the end, though, we love game nights and have a phenomenal time getting out there—whatever the scoreboard might read.
-And that’s all a rec hockey league captain should care about anyway.
+And that’s all an adult hockey league captain should care about anyway.

 Jared Cohen is CEO of Cornerstone Wealth Management, a private-wealth advisory practice of Ameriprise Financial.
 He resides in Palisades, NY, with his wife Stefanie and their two children, Harrison (5) and Ava (3).